- Home

 - Division

-Splitting a quantity into equal parts, or finding how many equal groups fit into a total amount.
+Splitting a quantity into equal parts, or finding how many times one number fits into another.
 Essential for fair sharing, computing rates (miles per hour), converting fractions, and algebra.

 Definition